 - Demonstrate the ability to export images into appropriate printing format.

-Competencies: Understand concepts and procedures of paper applications in order to select appropriate printing surfaces.
+Competencies: Understand the concepts and procedures of paper applications in order to select appropriate printing surfaces.

 - Identify properties of paper (paper grain, finish, flatness, brightness, basic weight, pick resistance, moisture absorbency